 — postal address for sending the author’s copy of the Journal (if the postal address of the organization is given, if necessary, the number of the office is indicated);

-- contact phone number for operative communication between the author and the editorial staff (not for its publishing in the Journal);
+— contact phone number for operative communication between the Editorial staff and the author (not for its publishing in the Journal);

 — e-mail address for its publishing in the Journal.

 VI.
-Order of sending manuscripts and accompanying documents to the Editorial Office
+Sending manuscripts and accompanying documentsto the Editorial Office

-6.1.
-The manuscript of the article is certified by the author’s (authors’) signature for authenticating.
+33. The manuscript of the article drawn up in accordance with the established requirements (annex) is certified by the author’s (authors’) signature for authenticating.

-6.5.
-The article and each of the accompanying documents to it submitted by e-mail/on electronic media are placed in separate files.
+37. The article and each of the accompanying documents to it submitted by e-mail (on electronic media) are placed in separate files.